CJBlake/feralhosting-freenas_lftp/README.md

   ~~~
   nano runsync.sh
   ~~~

+### Setup ruTorrent to tell Freenas to download once torrent download is completed

 #### Setup Cron Job In Freenas for dynamic dns
 1. Go to duck dns or your prefered dynamic DNS service provider and signin with your google,fb ... account
 2. Create a subdomain with the same external ip as your freenas box